thacherT1D/webdevstuff/CSS/Intermediate_CSS.desc.md

   - Explain the 4 CSS positions.
   - Use an attribute selector.
   - Understand what a psuedo-class does.
-  - Be able to manipulate fonts
+  - Be able to manipulate fonts.
   - Understand the different types of colors.